egnyte/ax/README.md

     eval "$(ax --completion-script-zsh)"

-After this, you can auto complete commands, flags, environments and even attribute names  with TAB.
-Use it, love it.
+After this, you can auto complete commands, flags, environments, docker container names and even attribute names by hittig TAB.
+Use it, love it, never go back.

 ## Setup with Kibana
 To setup Ax for use with Kibana, run: